Which Trailer Plans Should I Buy?

 • Are there any adaptations that can combine to meet my needs?

-All these must enter into the decision, yet it’s impossible to have everything at once.
+All these must enter into the decision, yet it is impossible to have everything at once.
 A 5-foot width and a 6-foot width, for instance, are mutually exclusive.
 A torsion axle or a leaf spring axle are also mutually exclusive.
 But some options, like trailer sides, don’t have to be exclusive.
 If you want a flat bed for some things and sides for other jobs, make the sides removable.

 Let’s look at those questions again, but this time with some discussion.